Griffan/FASTQuick/Readme.md

 To run FASTQuick with a very small-sized example to understand how to run the software tool, see [EXAMPLES](#examples).

-To run FASTQuick with your own FASTQuick files, you need to download the [EXAMPLES](#examples) first.
+To run FASTQuick with your own FASTQuick files, you need to download the [RESOURCE](#resource) first.

 To simplify the whole procedure, we prepared a one-stop script to process the whole pipeline or choose start point of the pipeline([] is optional)
 ```